ccg-esb-lab/mcr/README.md

-# Mathematical Model of Plasmid Dynamics in Evolving Bacterial Populations
+# Mathematical Model of Plasmid Dynamics in Evolving Populations

 Scripts and data used to produce figures and simulations related to the theoretical model from: